The online Comment window has expired

 • Default_avatar

-Anneli Munkholm about 1 year ago
+Anneli Munkholm over 1 year ago

 E-foils are not thill crafts, they are quiet, use clean energy, don't pollute, create no wake and are used at speeds much lower than thill crafts.
 We should be encouraging more to gain the skills to use E-foils for exploring the Hawaiian coast line instead of using boats.
 It is much safer for E-foils to launch from our beaches rather than a boat ramp, which this proposal would require.
 I have E-foiled in Maui for 2 years, and I only receive positive comments from locals and turists when I get back on the beach after an E-foil session.
 Remarks such as "You made my day - it was so beautiful to watch you glide above the wafer" are very common.